acuminous/yadda/README.md

       ✓ Then there are 99 green bottles standing on the wall
 ```
 ### Examples
 Yadda works with Mocha, Jasmine, QUnit, Nodeunit, ZombieJS, CasperJS and WebDriver.
-There are examples for most of these, which can be run as follows...
+There are examples for most of these, see the [examples/](https://github.com/acuminous/yadda/tree/master/examples) folder to study their sources.

+You can either run all the examples at once:

 ```bash
 git clone https://github.com/acuminous/yadda.git